msysbio/microbetag/docs/modules/modules.md

-### Based on phenDB
+### 🧬 Based on genome-derived predictions

 <a href="https://phenotrex.readthedocs.io/en/latest/usage.html" target="_blank">`phenotrex`</a>
 enables phenotypic trait prediction on user's metagenomic genomes/bins.

-*Phenotrex* classifiers were re-trained using the genomes provided by phenDB for each model.
+`phenotrex` classifiers were re-trained using the genomes provided by phenDB for each model.
 For example, for the acetic acid production case, the <a href="https://phendb.org/reports/modeldetails?model_id=16" target="_blank">corresponding webpage of phenDB</a> pointed to the set of genomes that had been originally used.